Common murre(Uria aalge)

 Life Span: 20-25 years

 Reproduction: Their nesting colonies, with 28-34 birds per square meter, are the most densely packed of any bird.
 Rather than building nests, females lay a single egg on bare rock ledges, under rocks, or on the ground.
-Eggs are usually laid between March and July and they are pear-shaped, which prevents them from rolling or tipping.
+Eggs are usually laid between March and July and they are pear-shaped, which prevents tipping and allows them to roll in circles instead of rolling off the cliff's edge.
 Incubation is 4-5 weeks and both male and female incubate the egg and feed the chick after it hatches.
 The chick leaves the nest with a parent, usually the male, at about 2-3 weeks of age.Behavior: While nesting, common murres may live on rock pillars near the coast known as “sea stacks” or on rocky cliffs on islands with little vegetation.
 The rest of the year, they are out at sea.
 They are diving marine birds and forage primarily during the day.
 One parent stays behind with the chick while the other is foraging.

 The main threats to common murres are oil spills, over-fishing, and fishing nets.
 They are also highly sensitive to human disturbance.
 When startled by planes, boats, or humans on foot, they may accidentally crack or break their eggs.